Norwich City Women F.C.: 2001–2022

-2022present: Integration with Norwich City F.C
+2022–present: Integration with Norwich City F.C

-In February 2022 it was announced that Norwich City Women had been fully integrated into Norwich City F.C who were now responsible for all day to day running of the club.
-On the pitch the 2021/22 season finished on a positive note with the club surviving a relegation battle.
-After only collecting seven points before Christmas, an upturn in form saw them retain their fourth tier status.
+In February 2022, it was announced that Norwich City Women had been fully integrated into Norwich City F.C who were now responsible for all day to day running of the club.
+On the pitch, the 2021/22 season finished on a positive note with the club surviving a relegation battle.
+After only collecting seven points before Christmas, an upturn in form saw them retain their fourth-tier status.

 Norwich City appointed former footballer Flo Allen as general manager of the women's side in June 2022.

 On 16 April 2023, Norwich City Women played their first match at Carrow Road since their integration into Norwich City F.C, running out 5–3 winners against Ashford Town in an FA Women's National League Division One South East Fixture.
 The match was played in front of a crowd of 7,585 spectators with Alice Parker scoring twice.
-In May they won the 2022–23 Norfolk County Cup by defeating Mulbarton Wanderers 3–0 in the final.
+In May, they won the 2022–23 Norfolk County Cup by defeating Mulbarton Wanderers 3–0 in the final.
 It was head coach Shaun Howes's final game in charge and concluded a campaign where Norwich achieved their highest league finish for 9 years.

-In February 2024 it was announced that head coach Martin Herdman had departed the club.
+In February 2024, it was announced that head coach Martin Herdman had departed the club.
 Under interim head coach Scott Emmerson, Norwich City Women won the Norfolk County Cup in the 2023–24 season.
-After beating Mulbarton Wanderers 7-0 in the semi-final, they beat Wroxham Ladies 6–0 in the final held at Carrow Road, with forward Natasha Snelling scoring twice.
+After beating Mulbarton Wanderers 7–0 in the semi-final, they beat Wroxham Ladies 6–0 in the final held at Carrow Road, with forward Natasha Snelling scoring twice.
 Norwich finished second in the league and therefore missed out on promotion to AFC Wimbledon.
 Norwich were unbeaten in the league until the final game of the season when they lost to Ashford Town.
 Midfielder Ellie Smith was voted fans player of the season for the second consecutive year.